Code-Institute-Submissions/Milestone-2-project-3/README.md

         - When mouse enters review field the slideUp animation is triggered and content replaced with the intended value.
 Upon leaving the field with the cursor the animation is again triggered and the content reverts back to original content as intended.

 ## Deployment
 1. Throughout project development, use of 'git add' and 'git commit' functions within project terminal to save changes and document development process.
-Each commit message explains and shows changes since last version and provides information to user's viewing the repository.
+Each commit message explains and shows changes since the last version and provides information to users viewing the repository.
 2. Throughout development regular use of 'git push' function.
 This function pushes changed/new code to GitHub and ensures the code is safe and protected from potential loss or system/cloud error.
-3. Once project completed visit the repository via GitHub @ *https://github.com/GreigBenton/Milestone-2-project*
+3. Once the project completed visit the repository via GitHub @ *https://github.com/GreigBenton/Milestone-2-project*
 4. From here visit Settings to find deployment steps.
-5. Scroll down to GitHub pages section.
+5. Scroll down to the GitHub pages section.
-6. Ensure master branch is selected and *Save*.
+6. Ensure the master branch is selected and *Save*.
 7. Project is now visible and live @ *https://greigbenton.github.io/Milestone-2-project/.*

 #### Local Cloning
 1. After downloading GitHub Desktop user logs into to their GitHub profile
-2. Selects the respository and branch they wish to clone
+2. Selects the repository and branch they wish to clone
 3. Denotes the local path
 4. Clicks 'Clone'

 #### Differences deployed and development version
 1. Upon initial deployment background/hero images were not loading.
 2. Resolved via updating file paths for these images within the style.css file.
-3. No further differences between deployed and development version.
+3. No further differences between deployed and development versions.

 ## Credits

 #### Content
 - Annecy travel information was taken from [theculturetrip.com](https://theculturetrip.com/europe/france/articles/10-reasons-why-you-must-visit-annecy-france/)
 - Bern travel information was taken from [holidaystoswitzerland.com](https://holidaystoswitzerland.com/things-to-do-in-bern/)
-- Tblisi travel information was taken from [wanderlust.co.uk](https://www.wanderlust.co.uk/content/top-things-to-do-tbilisi-georgia/)
+- Tbilisi travel information was taken from [wanderlust.co.uk](https://www.wanderlust.co.uk/content/top-things-to-do-tbilisi-georgia/)
 - Krakow travel information was taken from [discovercracow.com](https://discovercracow.com/things-to-do-in-krakow/)

 #### Media
 - All images were taken from [Pixabay](pixabay.com)

 #### Inspiration
-- No direct inspiration was taken but instead took inspiration from my knowledge of History studying this in College and University and also historic programming I have witnessd over the years.
+- No direct inspiration was taken but instead took inspiration from my knowledge of History studying this in College and University and also historic programming I have witnessed over the years.